Commonplace book: Philosophical origins

 Beginning in Topica, Aristotle distinguished between forms of argumentation and referred to them as commonplaces.
 He extended the idea in Rhetoric where he suggested that they also be used to explore the validity of propositions through rhetoric.
 Cicero in his own Topica and De Oratore further clarified the idea of commonplaces and applied them to public speaking.
 He also created a list of commonplaces which included sententiae or wise sayings or quotations by philosophers, statesmen, and poets.
 Quintilian further expanded these ideas in Institutio Oratoria, a treatise on rhetoric education, and asked his readers to commit their commonplaces to memory.
 He also framed these commonplaces in moral and ethical overtones.

-While there are ancient compilations by writers including Pliny and Diogenes Laertius many authors in the Renaissance credited Aulus Gellius as the founder of the genre with his commonplace Attic Nights.
+While there are ancient compilations by writers including Pliny and Diogenes Laertius, many authors in the Renaissance credited Aulus Gellius as the founder of the genre with his commonplace Attic Nights.

-In the first century AD, Seneca the Younger suggested that readers collect commonplace ideas and sententiae as if like a bee and by imitation turn them into their own honey-like words.
+In the first century AD, Seneca the Younger suggested that readers collect commonplace ideas and sententiae as a bee collects pollen, and by imitation turn them into their own honey-like words.
 By late antiquity, the idea of employing commonplaces in rhetorical settings was well established.

-Presumed to have been written in the fifth century Stobaeus compiled an extensive two volume manuscript commonly known as The Anthologies of excerpts containing 1,430 poetry and prose quotations of works of which only 315 are still extant in the 21st century.
+Stobaeus, a writer usually placed in the fifth century, compiled an extensive two volume manuscript commonly known as The Anthologies, containing excerpts from 1,430 works of poetry and prose; all but 315 of these works are lost except for Stobaeus's quotations.

 In the sixth century Boethius had translated both Aristotle and Cicero's work and created his own account of commonplaces in De topicis differentiis.